 Picking the right size board is important for bodyboards.
 Apart from your height, the choice of size depends also on the type of waves you will be riding.
 If you will be riding bigger waves, you will need the control and maneuverability of a smaller board.
-If you will ride in weaker conditions, the floatability of bigger boards will come in handy.
+If you ride in weaker conditions, the floatability of bigger boards will come in handy.

 However, it is crucial to keep in mind that the board still needs to fit your height and weight!
 If you pick a board that is too long, your knees are going to hit the tail while paddling with your fins.
-On the other hand, a board that is too small will not offer enough floatation.
+On the other hand, a board that is too small will not offer enough flotation.
 An option to adjust buoyancy without interfering with the board length is to pick a wider/narrower board.

-To figure out which size board you need you can measure:
+To figure out which size board you need, you can measure:

 - The distance from the ground to your belly button;

 - The distance between your chin and knees;

 Those two numbers are not necessarily the same but are pretty close, and in between them, you get a good indicator of a suitable board length.

 6. Last but not least - the fins/flippers